 - Provision change request automation via chat

-- Change request analysis toward the adoption of the self-service delivery automation tool
+- Service and change request analysis toward the computation of automation opportunities

 My research areas are service computing, multiagent systems, and computational social science.
-In IBM Research, I am exploring different techniques in the areas of text mining, natural language processing, machine learning, deep learning and lifelong learning to solve problems in the area of service computing.
+In IBM Research, I am exploring different techniques in the areas of text mining, natural language processing, machine learning, deep learning, and lifelong learning to solve problems in the area of service computing.
+I have published papers in conferences such as ICWS, ICSOC, SocInfo, SCC, RE and in journals such as JAAMAS, PLOS ONE, IEEE TCSS, IEEE Internet Computing, KER.
+I have received one best paper award in ICSOC, 2015.
+I am serving or have served as a program committee member for following conferences: ICWS, ICSOC, AAMAS, ECML-PKDD, ICDCS, SCC, BPM, and PRIMA.

 I graduated from North Carolina State University, where I completed my MS (Fall, 2013) and PhD (Summer, 2016) in Computer Science under the guidance of Prof. Munindar P. Singh.